christopher-caldwell/react-kanban/README.md

 - The original library seems to not be maintained anymore.
 The last commit at this time is September of 2021.
 - The original library did not include TypeScript types.
 It was written in JS without providing any types.
 This fork is natively written in TypeScript.
 <!-- Outdated build, no demo -->

+## Road Map

+[Here](./docs/roadmap.md) is what's in the queue.
+If you want to see something, [make an issue](https://github.com/christopher-caldwell/react-kanban/issues/new)

 ## Setup